maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 Each Adapt Block requires a unique ID.
 You can reference this ID in an `adaptbutton` or `adaptauto` block using the attributes `show_ids` and `hide_ids`.

+***Note** the contents of all adapt blocks are within the page.
+Some may be visible and some hidden, controlled by JavaScript.
+Therefore, a student can inspect the page and see all blocks.
+While this doesn't matter too much in formative settings, be aware of the possibility of revealing useful information in online exam settings.

+An example question is available by importing `Doc-Examples\Adapt_button_block.xml`.

 ### Adaptbutton